Zipcar considers shutting UK business as bookings suspended

 An email sent to customers revealed consultations are ongoing but that no further bookings beyond 31 December are currently allowed.

-Zipcar has more than 1,000 electric vehicles across London and more than 3,000 cars or vans in total across the UK, as well as 14,000 businesses signed up for use.
+Zipcar has more than 1,000 electric vehicles across London and more than 3,000 in total across the UK, as well as 14,000 businesses signed up for use.

 “We will temporarily suspend bookings, pending the outcome of this consultation,” the email to customers read.
 “This means it will not be possible to make any new bookings beyond 31 December 2025.